-[Music/Culture] Morena Leraba
+[Music/Culture] An Interview with: Morena Leraba

 The mesmerising music and lyrics of Morena Leraba are deeply rooted in Lesotho's traditional spiritual music and poetry, including the sub-genre of Famo, which originated back to the 1920's when Basotho men would walk long distances from Lesotho to Kimberly or Johannesburg as migrant workers in the gold and diamond mines of South Africa.
 Famo was created by the Basotho men who worked in these mines, the music is the fusion of traditional singing and poetry, infused with drums, bass and accordion.

 The language of Famo is very deep Sesotho, deep poetry, it's a very rich language that has this element of masculinity to it.
 These traditional songs are dark, spiritual and fierce in nature and speak about the warrior's bravery and accomplishments on the battlefields.
 The Kings poems were always the most famous, but every Basotho chief and warrior in Lesotho had their own Famo poems.
 We have been fighting for a long time in Lesotho, there have been many wars in our kingdom, so all the old poetry of Lesotho is always about war.
 These traditional Basotho battle cries and war stories is exactly where Famo music comes from.
 The word Famo translates to mean "To flare your nostrils", to display your fearlessness before battle.
-Famo is kind of like the dark, hardcore rap of Lesotho."
+Famo is kind of like the dark, hardcore gangster rap of Lesotho.

 How did your upbringing influence you creatively?

 My home district of Mafeteng, where I was born, is actually the headquarters of traditional Famo music, it’s quite famous there and we have a lot of talented Famo artists who come from this region, so whether you like it or not, the music is embedded in you from birth.
 In rural Lesotho, growing up as young boys, pretty much everyone was a Shepherd.
 As young Shepherd's growing up, not even as musicians, we all had our own nicknames and alter egos.
 Among us, you will find some with the musical gift, and eventually they would manage to record their own Famo albums, but people would practice first, like in the hip-hop cyphers, it's a tradition among Shepherd boys, especially if someone has an accordion.
 Boys from the village would gather to sing and sow their unique poetry on top of these accordion beats.
-We ended up creating alter egos and aliases for ourselves, with poetry in embedded in their name..."
+We ended up creating alter egos and aliases for ourselves, with poetry in embedded in their name.

 What does your name represent in Sesotho?

-"In my case, the word MORENA translates directly to mean KING, but it could also be used as a title for MISTER, SIR, or LORD - and the word LERABA in Sesotho means SNARE or TRAP - from when Shepard's would use snares to catch rabbits or small bears for food during the winter months in the mountains.
-The nickname Morena Leraba could translate into KING TRAP or LORD SNARE or vice versa.
-I created the name as a kind of joke originally for a one-off project, but it has stuck with me."
+In my case, the word MORENA translates directly to mean KING, but it could also be used as a title for MISTER, SIR, or LORD and the word LERABA in Sesotho means SNARE or TRAP from when Shepard's would use snares to catch rabbits or small bears for food during the winter months in the mountains.
+The nickname 'Morena Leraba' could translate into KING SNARE or LORD TRAP or vice versa.
+I created the name as a kind of joke originally for a one-off project, but it stuck with me.

 What led you to create the Morena Leraba character?

-"The answer for this question is very layered.
+The answer for this question is very multi-layered.
 When I created the character, there was already some sort of awareness and a plan of execution, but the build up to actually becoming Morena Leraba had been developing slowly in my subconscious throughout my life.
 Growing up in the Southern environments, the rural communities in the mountains, being a Shepherd from the village, all of these deep rooted personal influences served as the inspiration behind my alter ego.
 The character is a result of my experiences, upbringing, lifestyle and environment, so the character is 100% me...

 My Grandfather was a priest, my Father was the son of a preacher and my Mother came from a section of town known as Majakane (The Place of the converts).
-I grew up in a deeply religious family as a good christian boy, but I was also hanging out with Basotho Shepherds, so from an early age I realised that there were a lot of misunderstandings between these two worlds, there was a certain stratification in our society.
-As young boys, we were told not to hang out with shepherds as they were considered to be a bad influence, but my natural inclination has always been towards my roots, my shepherd friends.
+So, I grew up in a deeply religious family as a good christian boy, but I was also hanging out with Basotho Shepherds, and from an early age I realised that there were a lot of misunderstandings between these two worlds, there was a certain stratification in our society.
+As young Christian boys, we were told not to hang out with shepherds as they were considered to be a bad influence, but my natural inclination has always been towards my roots, my shepherd friends.

-"I think I created the character of Morena Leraba as a way to disprove all the negative and false stereotypes about Basotho Shepherds.
-I wanted to create a COOL Shepherd, one who would do world tours singing in his native Basotho tongue.
-I dreamed of presenting the Mosotho Shepherd and Sesotho Famo Music to the world in a new reimagined way.
+I think I created the character of Morena Leraba as a way to disprove all the negative and false stereotypes about Basotho Shepherds.
+I wanted to create a COOL Shepherd, one who would do world tours singing in his native tongue.
+I dreamed of presenting the Mosotho Shepherd and Sesotho Music to the world in a new reimagined way.
 Famo is a unique style of music that very few understand from birth, but I knew the language was powerful enough to reach a wider audience.
-I wanted to borrow from what I knew, my roots, my history, to transform the rich goldmine of Lesotho poetry and culture into something anyone on earth could relate to through music.
-When I first created the character I decided to conceal my true identity behind my traditional balaclava mask and my woollen blanket, I wanted to remain unknown, I still do.
+I wanted to borrow from what I knew, my roots and history, to transform the rich goldmine of Lesotho poetry and culture into an experience anyone could relate to through music.
+When I first created the character I chose to conceal my identity behind my balaclava and woollen blanket, I wanted to remain unknown, I still do.

 Speaking on Impepho, director Carl Houston Mc Million said...

 I have always wanted to create a video for Morena Leraba in the highlands of Lesotho.
 I am blown away by how he gives a voice to and celebrates Lesotho’s unique shepherd culture.
 And then I saw the Jameson Music Video Grant call for entries and thought it was such a great initiative that offers support for independent musicians and filmmakers.
 The song in question, Impepho (meaning incense), is a powerful high-energy track that was created through inter-continental collaboration.
 The lyrics pay homage to the artists’ heritage.
 It’s a boasting track, but the boasting isn’t about “what I have”, it’s about “who I am”.
 Basotho shepherds are proud, strong and kind, and their story deserves to be documented & shared with the rest of the world.
-With this music video we, hope to do just that."
+With this music video we, hope to do just that.